Dharma name: China

 In China, ordained monks and nuns automatically revert to using the surname "Shì" (釋) as in Shijiamouni (釋迦牟尼), the Chinese transliteration of Shakyamuni Buddha.
 Vietnam also follows this tradition for its monks and nuns by changing their surname to "Thích" as in Thích Ca Mâu Ni, the Sino-Vietnamese name for Shakyamuni.
 Likewise for the Sino-Mahayana tradition of Buddhism, the dharma name given upon ordination can reflect the lineage passed from the teacher to the student, this can result in being given several dharma names: one for usage publicly, one used especially to reflect the transmitted lineage, and a second dharma name that can also be used.

 In the Shaolin Temple, each subsequent generation takes the first part of their given name from a 70-character poem written by Xueting Fuyu.
 For example, the 32nd character in the poem is "xíng" (行), and all Shaolin Temple monks and disciples of that generation take a name starting with Shi Xing.

 In some Chinese Pureland sects such as that of Master Renshan and Master Chin Kung it is traditional for persons who do not have the ability to acquire a Dharma name from a teacher to use the Dharma name “Miao-Yin”, until a teacher can give them a personally chosen name.
-It is common among Pureland sects for all lay members to have either the same last name, such as ‘jing’ in the case of Master Renshan’s disciples, or the same first name, such as ‘jia’ in the case of Shandao lineage practitioners.
+It is common among Pureland sects for all lay members to have either the same last name, such as ‘Jia’ in the case of Master Renshan’s disciples, or the same first name, such as ‘Jing’ in the case of Shandao lineage practitioners.

-There is a tradition in China for one to have a name used while alive, called the imina, and a name used after death, called the okurina.